NaviMarella/ReactHooks_Sample/README.md

 # ReactHooks_Sample

-This is a sample to demonstrate hooks usage in React applications.
+This is a sample to demonstrate hooks and Suspense usage in React applications.